Skip to main content

 Instance preemption

 Because instances in Spot Node Pools are preemptible, CoreWeave may reclaim them when capacity is needed elsewhere.
-When this happens, individual instances are removed from the pool through a controlled preemption process.
-When an instance is selected for preemption, the process provides a seven-minute window (maximum) to gracefully stop running jobs and save state before the instance is removed from the pool.
+When this happens, a controlled preemption process removes instances from the pool.
+When CoreWeave selects an instance for preemption, the process provides a seven-minute window (maximum) to gracefully stop running jobs and save state before the instance leaves the pool.
+The following timeline describes each phase of that window and the signals your workloads receive at each stage.

 Detailed timeline

-When an instance is designated for preemption, it is immediately cordoned to prevent new jobs from being scheduled.
-Running jobs are not interrupted at this stage and continue executing normally.
-The system sends a Kubernetes warning event with the reason Preemption pending and applies the label qos.coreweave.cloud/pending-preemption: true to the node.
-This gives your application an initial signal that preemption is imminent.
+When CoreWeave designates an instance for preemption, it immediately cordons the Node to prevent scheduling new jobs.
+Running jobs continue executing normally at this stage.
+The system sends a Kubernetes warning event with the reason Preemption pending and applies the label qos.coreweave.cloud/pending-preemption: true to the Node.
+This is your application’s initial signal that preemption is imminent.

-Two minutes after the initial warning, CoreWeave automatically initiates a node drain to terminate workloads.
+Two minutes after the initial warning, CoreWeave automatically initiates a Node drain to terminate workloads.
 The system sends another Kubernetes warning event with the reason Preemption in progress and applies the label qos.coreweave.cloud/evicted-at: [timestamp] to track when the drain started.
-At this point the normal Kubernetes Pod termination process is initiated.
+At this point the normal Kubernetes Pod termination process starts.

-1. Any Pod PreStop lifecycle hooks are triggered.
+1. Kubernetes triggers any Pod PreStop lifecycle hooks.

-2. A Linux SIGTERM signal is sent to all running processes, warning them that the Pod is being terminated.
-This gives them an opportunity to perform graceful shutdown procedures that were not triggered by the PreStop lifecycle hooks.
+2. Kubernetes sends a Linux SIGTERM signal to all running processes to indicate that the Pod is terminating.
+This gives processes an opportunity to perform graceful shutdown procedures that the PreStop lifecycle hooks didn’t trigger.

 3. The system waits for 30 seconds, or the length of time specified in the Pod’s terminationGracePeriodSeconds.

-4. After the grace period, a SIGKILL signal is sent to any remaining running processes in the Pod.
-This signal cannot be caught or ignored, and the receiving process cannot perform any clean-up.
-The process is immediately terminated.
+4. After the grace period, Kubernetes sends a SIGKILL signal to any remaining running processes in the Pod.
+Processes can’t catch or ignore this signal, and the receiving process can’t perform any cleanup.
+The process terminates immediately.

-When the node is fully drained or when the seven-minute window expires (whichever comes first), the instance is removed from your cluster and Spot Node Pool.
-A final Kubernetes warning event is sent with the reason Deleted for preemption to confirm the removal is complete.
+When the Node fully drains or when the seven-minute window expires (whichever comes first), CoreWeave removes the instance from your cluster and Spot Node Pool.
+The system sends a final Kubernetes warning event with the reason Deleted for preemption to confirm the removal is complete.

 Sequence diagram